zukunft/zukunft.com/docs/code_functions_all.md

     \-- link_type
         \-- formula_link - @return type_object|null the formula link type object from the preloaded cache
     \-- get_description
-        \-- formula_link - TODO Prio 1 check if the formula description is needed
+        \-- formula_link - @return string the description of this formula link or an empty string if not set
     \-- formula_name
-        \-- formula_link - TODO Prio 1 check if the formula description is needed
+        \-- formula_link - @return string the description of this formula link or an empty string if not set
     \-- phrase_name
-        \-- formula_link - TODO Prio 1 check if the formula description is needed
+        \-- formula_link - @return string the description of this formula link or an empty string if not set
     \-- percent_decimals
         \-- config -
     \-- dec_point